 Visit Your Dentist Regularly

-Regular checkups to our office can ensure that your crown is strong.
+Regular checkups in our office can ensure that your crown is strong.
 Your dentist will check the strength of the cement that holds the crown in place during cleanings and exams.
 Twice-a-year visits for different types of dental treatments can preserve the life of your restoration.
 Your dentist may recommend even more frequent visits.

 Be Careful About What You Bite